 Make Credit Card Work For Your Travels

 Let me tell you that I did my Sri Lanka trip with my frequent flier miles way back in 2005.
 Since then, every 12-18 months, I do a domestic trip with free flights courtesy my frequent flier miles.

 Where can you Earn Air Miles?

 - Membership of frequent flier programs of various airlines – This is plain and simple.
-Register with various airlines and airline alliance programs and every time you fly, you earn some loyalty points on your membership.
+Register with various airlines and airline alliance programs.
+Every time you fly, you earn some loyalty points on your membership.
 It takes typically 20 flights to reach a level where you can redeem your miles.
-Miles typically expire after a year, which means if you are not flying too often you may not be able to redeem miles.
+Miles typically expire after a year.
+Which means if you are not flying too often you may not be able to redeem miles.

-- Review programs that add miles to your account – When you write reviews on portals like TripAdvisor, you get 50-200 miles per review and that gets added to the participating airlines program, if you are a member there.
+- Review programs that add miles to your account – When you write reviews on portals like TripAdvisor, you get 50-200 miles per review.
+That gets added to the participating airline’s program if you are a member there.

-- Right Choice of Credit Cards – Every time you spend using your credit card, you earn some loyalty points that can be redeemed for many things but for a traveler what is better than Air Miles.
-However, you need to be careful in choosing your credit cards you use if you want to redeem primarily for your travel needs that include flights & hotels.
+- Right Choice of Credit Cards – Every time you spend using your credit card, you earn some loyalty points that can be redeemed for many things.
+But for a traveler what is better than Air Miles.
+However, you need to be careful in choosing the credit cards you use if you want to redeem primarily for your travel needs that include flights & hotels.

-In the western world there are many more ways to earn miles but in India these are the three sources that are working well at the moment.
+In the western world, there are much more ways to earn miles.
+But in India, these are the three sources that are working well at the moment.
 So sign up for all the airline programs you travel with.

 How to Choose the right Credit Card?